Wilsman/tarkov_item_scanner/README.md

 The scanner uses advanced OCR technology to:
 1. Process your uploaded image
-2. Extract text from the image
+2. Extract text from the image using your choice of OCR engine:
+   - Tesseract.js (offline, runs in browser)
+   - Google Cloud Vision API (requires API key)
+   - Gemini 2.0 (requires API key, provides AI-powered item recognition)
 3. Match the text against a database of known Tarkov items
 4. Calculate values based on current market prices
 5. Present the results in an easy-to-read format